abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/three_stages.rst

 We propose a recipe that belongs to the folklore.
-Like all recipes it is only a guide and should not be followed blindly.
+Like all recipes it is only a guide and should not be followed blindly [#three_stage_method_stop]_.
 When it comes to research, everything is permitted and your imagination is the limit.

+..  [#three_stage_method_stop] If you are allergic to this "academic" approach, you probably will be happy to know that
+    we only use this three-stage method in the first two parts of this manual.

+As Feyerabend (`Wikipedia <http://en.wikipedia.org/wiki/Paul_Feyerabend>`_) once said:

+  *Anything goes*

 In short, we propose to address a problem a in three stages: